pmknutsen/spiky/README.md

 - Merging across data files
 - Batch processing
 - Matlab API
-- Extendible through scripting
+- Customizable extensions

 ###Requirements
-Matlab 6.5 (recommended) or higher on Linux, Windows or Mac.
+Matlab 6.5 or higher (preferred) on Linux, Windows or Mac.

 ###Install
 Synchronize the master branch with `git`, or download the latest '.zip' archive (see ZIP